THIS LONG AND

 House

-Paddy on the roof of the Leigh Fermor House during its construction
+Paddy on the roof of the house during construction

 Photograph: Joan Leigh Fermor